svfranklindemo/praffuls-wknd2-10122025-61531/README.md

-# WKND Universal Demo (For AEM Edge Delivery Service)
+# WKND Universal Demo by Universal Editor (For AEM Edge Delivery Service)

 **A modern looking WKND experience:**
 - Custom Themes (with and without code)